-To perform a multiple-block read, the same block length needs to be set in both the MMC/SD controller and the card.
-The procedure for this operation is:
+To perform a multiple-block read, the same block length must be set in both the MMC/SD controller and the card.

+The procedure for this operation is as follows:

-- 1. Write the card's relative address to the MMC argument registers (MMCARGHL). - 2.
+- 1. Write the card's relative address to the MMC argument registers (MMCARGH and MMCARGL).
+Load the high part of the address to MMCARGH and the low part of the address to MMCARGL. - 2.
 Read card CSD to determine the card's maximum block length. - 3.
 Use the MMC command register (MMCCMD) to send the SET_BLOCKLEN command (if the block length is different than the length used in the previous operation).
 The block length must be a multiple of 512 bytes and less then the maximum block length specified in the CSD. - 4.
 Reset the FIFO (FIFORST bit in MMCFIFOCTL). - 5.
 Set the FIFO direction to receive (FIFODIR bit in MMCFIFOCTL). - 6.
 Set the FIFO threshold (FIFOLEV bit in MMCFIFOCTL). - 7.
 Set the access width (ACCWD bits in MMCFIFOCTL). - 8.
 Set up DMA (DMA size needs to be greater than or equal to FIFOLEV setting). - 9.
 Use MMCCMD to send the READ_MULTI_BLOCK command to the card. - 10.
-Wait for DMA sequence to complete. - 11.
-Use the MMC status register 0 (MMCST0) to check for errors. - 12.
+Set the DMATRIG bit in MMCCMD to trigger the first data transfer. - 11.
+Wait for DMA sequence to complete. - 12.
+Use the MMC status register 0 (MMCST0) to check for errors. - 13.
 Use MMCCMD to send the STOP_TRANSMISSION command.